pulse0ne/JSync/README.md

 ### deleteUnmatchedTargets
 Default: true  | If this is set to true, the Syncer will delete any files/directories that it encounters in the target directory that don't exist in the source directory.

+### deleteEmptyTargetDirectories
+Default: true  | If this is set to true, the Syncer will delete any empty target directories after the copy has completed.

 ### smartCopy
 Default: true  | If this is set to true, the Syncer will compare file size and last modified time, and will only perform a copy if they differ.
 When this is set to false, a copy is always performed.

 ### chunkSize
 Default: 1024 * 1024 * 16 (16MB)  | This specifies the copy buffer size.
 It is HIGHLY recommended that this value be a power of 2 (1024, 2048, 4096...etc).

 ### inclusionFilters
 Default: empty List  | Specifies the filters used for including files in the sync

 ### exclusionFilters
-Default: empty List | Specifies the filters uesd for excluding files from the sync
+Default: empty List  | Specifies the filters used for excluding files from the sync

 ### matchAllInclusionFilters
-Default: true | When true, the file must match all provided inclusion filters to be included.
-When false, the file will be included when any one of the filters matches.
+Default: true  | When true, files must match all provided inclusion filters to be included.
+When false, files will be included when any one of the filters matches.

 ### matchAllExclusionFilters
-Default: true | When true, the file will be excluded only if all exclusion filters are matched.
-When false, the file will be excluded if any one of the filters matches.
+Default: true  | When true, files will be excluded only if all exclusion filters are matched.
+When false, files will be excluded if any one of the filters matches.

 ---

 ## Filters
 Filters can be used to include or exclude certain files.
-Many filters can be added.
+Multiple filters can be added.

 ### FileNameSyncFilter
 Filters on a provided GLOB string.
 Example: